 Crowley uses former Democratic minority leader of the House of Representatives, Dick Gephardt, to demonstrate his case:

+Even more striking than the historic Turkish-Armenian hatred festering in the halls of Congress, however, is the way Washington's political elites are cashing in on it.
+Take Gephardt.
 While the Turks and Armenians have a long historical memory, Gephardt has an exceedingly short one.
 A few years ago, he was a working-class populist who cast himself as a tribune of the underdog--including the Armenians.
 Back in 1998, Gephardt attended a memorial event hosted by the Armenian National Committee of America at which, according to a spokeswoman for the group, "he spoke about the importance of recognizing the genocide."
 Two years later, Gephardt was one of three House Democrats who co-signed a letter to then House Speaker Dennis Hastert urging Hastert to schedule an immediate vote on a genocide resolution.
 "We implore you," the letter read, arguing that Armenian-Americans "have waited long enough for Congress to recognize the horrible genocide."
+Today, few people are doing more than Gephardt to ensure that the genocide bill goes nowhere.

 It's one thing to flip-flop on, say, tax cuts or asbestos reform.
 But, when it comes to genocide, you would hope for high principle to carry the day.
 In Washington, however, the Armenian genocide industry is in full bloom.
 And Dick Gephardt's shilling isn't even the half of it.